zverok/the_schema_is/README.md

 ## Setting

-`the-schema-is` cops support some configuration, which should be done on the namespace level in your `.rubocop.yml`, for example:
+`the_schema_is` cops support some configuration, which should be done on the namespace level in your `.rubocop.yml`, for example:

 ```yaml
 TheSchemaIs: